Journal entry by Kristine Hagedorn RN, BSN —

 To learn more about toxic positivity and ways to offer support, visit Taking Charge of Your Survivorship

-A $30 donation to CaringBridge powers Taking Charge of Your Survivorship's site for one month.
+A $25 donation to CaringBridge powers a site like Taking Charge of Your Survivorship's for two weeks.
 Will you make a gift to help ensure that this site stays online for them and for you?

 Show Your Support